xen-project/xen/docs/misc/xen-command-line.markdown

 certain you don't plan on having PV guests which use this feature, turning it off can reduce the attack surface.

+### pv-shim (x86)
+> `= <boolean>`

+> Default: `false`

+This option is intended for use by a toolstack, when choosing to run a PV guest compatibly inside an HVM container.

+In this mode, the kernel and initrd passed as modules to the hypervisor are constructed into a plain unprivileged PV domain.

 ### rcu-idle-timer-period-ms
 > `= <integer>`